uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debugger-not-working-uipath.md

 objective: 2.1 Understand and explain the automation debug functions and usage such as breakpoints
 ---

+<h1>UiPath Studio Debugger Features</h1>
-Question: Which of the following is designed to allow developers to debug their applications one activity at a time?
+Question: Which of the following are true about the UiPath Studio debugger functions?

 - [x] &nbsp;  Only one Global Exception Handler can be set per automation project.
 - [x] &nbsp;  The debugger will not operate if there are errors in the project